ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 connection.
 If the endpoint were to do both of those simultaneously, the peer could potentially receive the CONNECTION_CLOSE before receiving the CLOSE_WEBTRANSPORT_SESSION, thus never receiving the application error data contained in the latter.
-To avoid this, the endpoint SHOULD wait until either all of the data on the CONNECT stream is acknowledged, or three times the PTO interval ({{!RFC9002, Section 6.2}}) elapses, before sending the CONNECTION_CLOSE.
+To avoid this, the endpoint SHOULD wait until all of the data on the CONNECT stream is acknowledged before sending the CONNECTION_CLOSE; this gives CLOSE_WEBTRANSPORT_SESSION properties similar to that of the QUIC CONNECTION_CLOSE mechanism as a best-effort mechanism of delivering application close metadata.

 # Negotiating the Draft Version